| Contents: Volume 1, Nomber 2; Jan, 2003

 designed for intubation.
 The trachea may thus be intubated blindly

-through a properly placed LMA.
-24 However,
+through a properly placed LMA.24 However,

-success rates vary, depending on the operator’s experience, 25
+success rates vary, depending on the operator’s experience,25

-according to others’ reports.
+technique, number of attempts, and equipment26,27 according to others’ reports.
 With the advances in design modification,

 the LMA may be used as a guide for a thin flexible airway stent